Skip to content

 Result of a learner update step.

-Attributes: state: Updated normalized learner state prediction: Prediction made before update error: Prediction error metrics: Array of metrics [squared_error, error, mean_step_size, normalizer_mean_var]
+Attributes: state: Updated MLP learner state prediction: Prediction made before update error: Prediction error metrics: Array of metrics -- shape (3,) without normalizer, (4,) with normalizer

 Computes predictions as: y = w @ x + b